Ampasy Nahampoa

 Ampasy Nahampoa is a rural municipality in Madagascar.
 It belongs to the district of Taolanaro, which is a part of Anosy Region.
-The population of the commune was estimated to be approximately 6,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 6,000 in the 2001 commune census.
 It is situated at a distance of 7 km from Fort-Dauphin.

 Only primary schooling is available.
 75% of the population of the commune are farmers, while an additional 3% receive their livelihood from raising livestock.
 The most important crop is rice, while other important products are bananas and cassava.
 Industry and services provide employment for 15% and 5% of the population, respectively.
 Fishing employs 2% of the population.

 Roads

 This municipality is situated at the National road 12a, 7 km from Fort-Dauphin.

 Nature

 The Tsitongambarika forest is situated largely in this municipality.